daidodo/format-imports/README.md

 If there are conflicts between user config and ESLint rules, the ESLint rules will win to avoid any lint errors.

+_Note: You can ignore some or all ESLint rules via [ignoreESLintRules](docs/interfaces/configuration.md#ignoreESLintRules)._

 For more info about how the conflicts are resolved, please check the [ESLint Compatibility](../../wiki/ESLint-Compatibility) wiki.

 # Ignoring Files or Declarations